 There are a few different ways to share a Library with others — using a sync service, sharing via your Workspace, or uploading to a server and using RSS for updates.

 Via your Workspace Sharing and discovering Libraries is simple.
-Upload your document to your Workspace, click the cog icon to open settings, check Share Symbols, Styles and Color Variables in the Use as Library section, then click Save Changes.
+Upload your document to your Workspace, click the three dots icon and select Document Settings….
+Check Use as Library in the What can they do? section, then click Save Changes.

-Head back to the Mac app and you’ll find all of Workspace Libraries for any team you belong to under the Libraries tab in Preferences.
-You can scroll through and find the Libraries you need, and when you want to use a Library, just click Install.
+Head back to the Mac app and you’ll find all the Workspace Libraries for any team you belong to under the Libraries tab in Preferences.
+You can scroll through and find the Libraries you need, when you want to use the Library, just enable the Checkbox.

 Using a sync service (like Dropbox or Google Drive) to share your Library is as simple as uploading the Sketch document and sharing it with the people that need it.
 Anyone you share your Library with will need to add the document as a Library in the Mac app.
 They will get a notification in the Mac app any time you update it.